build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 date: 2022-10-19
 ---

-## How to Create a Container Image With Your Old Java EE Application Server

 Java EE is still in production and will likely remain there for a while.
 I know many companies that run Java EE applications using Apache Tomcat and JBoss, and when they consider migrating to AWS, most of them consider Amazon EC2 first; it's similar to running in your own infrastructure -- kind of a classical lift and shift approach.
 But thanks to containerization, we have more ways to pack the old Java EE application and deploy as gold containerized apps.

 For this tutorial I chose JBoss 4.2.3 as an example, but you can replace it with your choice of a Java EE application server very easily.
 At the end of this tutorial, you will have a simple Java EE application built with Docker and running with a public URL.